Ez-C99/dataeng-challenge/README.md

 3. Export Data to CSV.
 4. Import Data to SQLite DB.

+### Export notes
+All exports including that od Features 3 and 4 and all testing data appear in in the `/exports` folder.
+In a few select environments, you may need to exit the run of `main.py` if you can't see them.

 ## Testing
 From the main directory of `/dataeng-challenge`, run the command:
 ```python -m unittest discover``` and add `-v` for verbose (more in-depth) testing information.